 Use the Command Output group box to specify what you want to be done with any terminal output which the command produces when it executes.

-Tick Execute in terminal window to cause the command to be executed in a terminal window.
-You can choose which type of terminal window should be used in the Configuration dialogue.
+Check Execute in terminal window to cause the command to be executed in a terminal window.
+You can choose which type of terminal window should be used in the Configuration dialog.

-Tick Log to file to save the command's output in a file.
+Check Log to file to save the command's output in a file.
 The output, prefixed by a heading showing the time at which the command was scheduled to run, will be appended to any existing contents of the file.
-Enter the file name in the edit box, or use the button beside the edit box to display a file selection dialogue.
+Enter the file name in the edit box, or use the button beside the edit box to display a file selection dialog.

 Email alarms send an email without displaying any alarm message.